-According to the Malay Annals (Sejarah Melayu), it accounts a tale known as the Singapura Di-Langgar Todak.
+According to the Malay Annals (Sejarah Melayu), it accounts for a tale known as the Singapura Di-Langgar Todak.
 The story narrates that the villagers along the coast of Singapore were being attacked by shoals of swordfish.
 On the advice of a particularly astute boy, the Sri Maharajah (King) built a barricade of banana stems along the coast, which successfully trapped the attacking fish by their snouts as they leapt from the waters.
-Hence, it was speculated the “Pagar” or “stakes” in the toponym “Tanjong Pagar” came about due to the barricade of banana stems.
+Hence, it was speculated that the “Pagar” or “stakes” in the toponym “Tanjong Pagar” came about due to the barricade of banana stems.

-However, if we were to look at the Coleman’s 1836 map, it shows a small fishing village near the promontory named “Tanjong Passar” and it was also located at the end of the “Tanjong Passar Road”.
-This expunged road led to South bridge road where the Chinese and Indian population was, which is now known as Chinatown.
+However, if we were to look at Coleman’s 1836 map, it shows a small fishing village near the promontory named “Tanjong Passar” and it was also located at the end of the “Tanjong Passar Road”.
+This expunged road led to South Bridge Road where the Chinese and Indian population were, which is now known as Chinatown.
 It is further speculated that the Tanjong Passar fishing village could have been a wet market where people got their fish.
-Thus, the name “Passar” or market.
+As a result, the name “Passar,” or market, was given.

-However, by the time the village was redrawn in Turnbull’s 1844 map, it was renamed as Tanjong Pagar and shows the village had expanded eastwards into a larger settlement area named as “Tanjong Pagar Village”.
+However, by the time the village was redrawn in Turnbull’s 1844 map, it was renamed as Tanjong Pagar and showed the village had expanded eastwards into a larger settlement area named as “Tanjong Pagar Village”.

 Source: Urban Explorers of Singapore

 #1 Early Developments in Tanjong Pagar – Trade

-By the second half of the 19th Century, Singapore’s trading activities flourished due to the advent of steamships and the opening of the Suez Canal.
+By the second half of the 19th century, Singapore’s trading activities flourished due to the advent of steamships and the opening of the Suez Canal.
 As the Singapore River estuary, where early traders settled, became too open and too small to be developed as a major port, the natural deep harbour in Tanjong Pagar was selected for the building of new wharves.
 It saw the birth of New Harbour, which was renamed as Keppel Harbour in 1900.

 In 1905, the government bought over the privately-owned dry docks from the Tanjong Pagar Dock Company and formed the Tanjong Pagar Dock Board, which is now known as the Port of Singapore Authority (PSA).
-It has become one of the largest port operators in the world, making Singapore a global hub port connecting to 600 ports in over 120 countries.
+It has become one of the largest port operators in the world, making Singapore a global hub port, connecting to over 600 ports in over 120 countries.

 #2 Early Developments in Tanjong Pagar – Housing and Transport